sudarsan-surendralal/chinook_queries/README.md

-# learning_sql
+# Chinook Queries

-Documenting my attempts to learn sql fom scratch.
-This is mostly using sqllite
+Documenting my attempts to improve my sql skills using the [Chinook database](https://github.com/lerocha/chinook-database).
+The SQLITE engine is used for the queries (for now).